-The CASA medical certification system also utilizes the opinions of a wide variety of clinical medical specialists such as psychiatrists, neurologists, and cardiologists.
+The CASA medical certification system also utilises the opinions of a wide variety of clinical medical specialists such as psychiatrists, neurologists, and cardiologists.
 Complex cases are examined through a peer review process.

 There are several steps to the medical certification process.
 Being prepared for your examination is the first step in process and can help save time by reducing the need for potential follow up activity.